Julia Hills

 Julia Hills (born 3 April 1957) is an English actress, known for portraying the role of Rona in all eight series of the BBC sitcom 2point4 Children.
 She also portrayed various roles in Channel 4's first late night satirical sketch show Who Dares Wins, Beryl in two series of the sitcom Dad and Caroline Joyner in Casualty.

 Early life and career

-Hills was born in Nottingham and is a former member of the Royal Shakespeare Company where she played many leading roles including Sally Forth in the premiere of Peter Nichols' musical Poppy.
+Hills was born in Nottingham.
+She graduated from the University of Bristol in 1978 with an Upper Second class degree in English and Drama.
+She is a former member of the Royal Shakespeare Company where she played many leading roles including Sally Forth in the premiere of Peter Nichols' musical Poppy.
 Perdita in The Winter's Tale and Diana in All's Well That Ends Well directed by Trevor Nunn.
 She also played Edwin Drood in the New York Shakespeare Theatre production of The Mystery of Edwin Drood at the Savoy Theatre in 1987 working with Lulu and Ernie Wise.
 She went to Walton high school, Stafford, Staffordshire.